Adelost/mnemonic-id/README.md

 ## Examples

-### getId()
+### getName()

 ≈ 10^6 permutations

-This default setting aims to strike a good balance between  conciseness and number of permutation.
+Generates ids that strike a balance between conciseness and number of permutation.

 Output:
 ```